Derrick-K-W/alx_html_css/css_advanced/README.md

 External Resources:

-Ensure that you are connected to the internet to load FontAwesome icons (included via CDN).
+Ensure that you are connected to the internet to load FontAwesome icons.

 Optional: